 An elastic IP address (EIP) is a public IP address that you can purchase and use as an independent resource.
-You can associate EIPs with Elastic Compute Service (ECS) instance, an internal-facing Classic Load Balancer (CLB) instance, an internal-facing Application Load Balancer (ALB) instance, a secondary elastic network interfaces (ENIs), NAT gateways, and high-availability virtual IP address (HAVIP).
+You can associate an EIP with an Elastic Compute Service (ECS) instance, an internal-facing Classic Load Balancer (CLB) instance, an internal-facing Application Load Balancer (ALB) instance, a secondary elastic network interface (ENI), a NAT gateway, or a high-availability virtual IP address (HAVIP).
 If you want to associate an EIP with an ECS instance, CLB instance, or secondary ENI, make sure that the cloud resource with which you wan to associate the EIP is deployed in a virtual private cloud (VPC).

-EIPs are NAT IP addresses deployed on Internet gateways of Alibaba Cloud, and are mapped to the associated cloud resources through NAT.
-After EIPs are associated with cloud resources, the cloud resources can use the EIPs to communicate with the Internet.
+An EIP is a NAT IP address provisioned in the Internet-facing gateway of Alibaba Cloud and is mapped to the associated cloud resource by using NAT.
+After an EIP is associated with a cloud resource, the cloud resource can use the EIP to communicate with the Internet.

 |Apply for an EIP||

 ||Apply for an EIP|

 |Create an IP address pool||You can enable the system to allocate an IP address from a specific IP address pool to your EIP.
 You can create an IP address pool and add a range of IP addresses to the IP address pool.
 When you apply for an EIP, you can specify an IP address pool.
 This way, the system allocates an IP address from the IP address pool to the EIP.||Create and manage IP address pools|